 The adopted board rule (From the TBPE Law & Rules):

 (a) A license holder may request in writing to change the status of the license to "inactive" at any time.
 A license holder whose license is inactive may not practice engineering.
-A license holder who has requested inactive status shall not be required to pay the fee increase per §1001.206 of the Act and shall not receive any refunds for licensing fees previously paid to the board.
+A license holder who has requested inactive status shall not receive any refunds for licensing fees previously paid to the board.

 (b) A license holder whose license is inactive must pay an annual fee as established by the board at the time of the license renewal.
 If the inactive fee is not paid by the date a person's license is to expire, the inactive renewal fee for the expired license shall be increased in the same manner as for an active license renewal fee.